Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 4. reimplement your component interface by delegating reads and writes to the new data component, using `ItemStack#get`, `ItemStack#set`, and `ItemStack#apply` as required
 5. register an `ItemApiLookup<T, Void>` for your component interface
 6. replace uses of `COMPONENT_KEY.get(stack)` with `API_LOOKUP.get(stack, null)`
+7. in your CCA item entrypoint, implement the `registerItemComponentMigrations` method so that item data can be migrated when your players upgrade their world

+## Changes to the Level module

+Level components are now formally deprecated.
+{:.admonition.admonition-warning}

+Level components have been made redundant since the moment scoreboard components were introduced, but until now they still retained first-class support.
+Starting from this release, **you are officially encouraged to migrate to [scoreboard components](../modules/scoreboard)**, which serve the same purpose of global data storage and have an API more consistent with that of other modules (notably regarding sync).

 ## Changes to the Entity module

 - The `PlayerCopyCallback` has been removed.
 If you were using it, you can switch to `ServerPlayerEvents.COPY_FROM` from Fabric API.
 - `RespawnCopyStrategy` is now called for mobs other when players when they get converted (think smitten pigs turning to piglins, or zombies drowning)

+### Client-to-Server messages

+Many mods making use of synced components also need to send back messages to the server to affect the state of said components - typically in reaction to a key press or to a GUI click.
+These mods can now be simplified with the new `C2SSelfMessagingComponent` utility interface, removing the need to create and register a custom packet type.

+As most use cases apply to a player component sending a message to itself, `C2SSelfMessagingComponent` is tailored for this scenario.
+As such, this interface only works when implemented on a component that is attached to a player.
+{:.admonition.admonition-note}

+## Changes to the World module

+- You can now restrict a component to specific dimensions, using the new `WorldComponentRegistry#registerFor` methods

+## Changes to the Scoreboard module

+- Scoreboard and team components now support [client ticking](../ticking)